Talk to us today

 As the Covid-19 pandemic shook the world, it caused implications for us all and our lives have changed like never before.
 The beginning of the lockdown was chaos!
 With people rushing to the supermarkets to panic buy, we saw food shortages and people arguing over the last pack of toilet rolls!
 Schools and non-essential workplaces closed.
 Holidays, celebrations, and events were cancelled.
 Our lives were put on pause.

+Amid the chaos—like panic buying and disrupted routines—it taught me the importance of slowing down and appreciating the little things.
 Everyone’s lockdown experience will be different.
 Here is my lockdown experience and what I learned from it:

-Quality family time is a must
+Quality Family Time is a Must

 With the hustle and bustle of our everyday lives, I think sometimes things can go unnoticed.
 Whilst our lives have been put on hold due to the virus, I stopped to appreciate how beautiful nature is.
 I watched the transition of spring to summer and noticed little details I hadn’t noticed before.
 I enjoyed breakfast and coffees in the garden, made the most of the sunny days, and appreciated how peaceful our village was.
 Our surroundings are important to us and can affect our mood.
 I decided to refresh my home by clearing out the items I have hoarded for years, redecorating rooms and I brought nature inside by adding lots of houseplants.